 The standout feature of the first hole is the immense bunker just in front of the tee, which threatens to derail your score before you’ve even taken your first put.
 Defeat this though, and you’re well on your way to a standout game.

 The 4th is best known for its spectacular raised tee, located 40 metres above the fairway.

 Widely considered to be amongst the best players never to win the PGA Championship and lift the coveted Wanamaker trophy, Aussie golf legend Greg Norman was dominant during the 80s and 90s.
 A true Australian sporting hero, Norman has one of the most impressive holes on the Peninsula named after him – hole 4 on the Legends course.

 The 4th is best known for its spectacular raised tee, located 40 metres above the fairway.
 Beware the bunkers below though, as a mistimed shot from the high viewpoint can see your ball heading right into the sand.
 Once past these obstacles, players will navigate a classic dogleg fairway in search of a par 4 – or perhaps even a birdie!

 One of the few holes not named after an Australian golfer, the 11th takes its title from South African great Bobby Locke – the first prominent figure in the country’s golfing heritage, although certainly not the last.
 The reputation is well deserved, as Locke beat Sam Snead 12 to 2 in a 1946 series.
 With Snead considered one of the greatest golfers of all time, as well as holding the record for the most PGA Tour wins, Locke absolutely deserves some recognition.

-These are just three out of 18 amazing holes that you'll find on the Legends course.
-So what are you waiting for?
-Book a room at Moonah Links today and experience this incredible circuit for yourself.
+These are just three out of 18 amazing holes that you’ll find on the Legends course.
+Book your tee, or stay for a night at Peppers Moonah Links Resort and experience this incredible circuit for yourself.